rust-lang/rfcs/text/0000-new-communication-channels.md

 is that if we don't promote them how will the users they're intended to reach out to find them and how will the sense of equality we want to reach be fostered?

-There has also been discussion about possibly not only creating the new channels but in a sense unifying them using bots that can bridge between them.
+There has also been discussion about possibly not only creating the new channels but also unifying them using bots that can bridge between them.
 Unfortuantely, the current state of these bots seems to not be at the level of quality to give a good user experience.

-Lastly, this RFC proposes creating new official communication channels, but it does not address where the subteams meet.
-A variant of this proposal could suggest that, for example, Slack be where the subteams meet.
-The difficulty here is that there is no consensus around the best communication channel for subteam meetings.
-As there are likely a number of possibilities here (eg alternating in the same way you might alternate meeting times to accomodate different timezones), I propose we leave this topic to be explored in follow-up proposals.

 # Unresolved questions
 [unresolved]: #unresolved-questions